runeberry/ValheimServerGUI/README.md

 * **It remembers!** - Stores your server info between sessions, and it can't be overwritten by Steam
 * **Status updates** - Clearly shows when your server is running, starting, or stopping
+* **Online players** - Show which players are online or offline, and when they arrived/left
+* **Easy IP address** - No more guessing, copy the right IP address to give to your friends straight from the app
 * **Cleaner server logs** - eliminates a lot of the noisy debug logs produced by the server
 * **Input validation** - Prevents you from creating a server with bad info that would fail to launch
 * **Safe shutdowns** - Safely stops the server when you close the app or shut down Windows